whusted/cmsi387/homework/csi-fs/inception_drive.md

     00001ee0  00 00 00 00 57 1f 25 4b  00 00 00 00 00 00 00 00  |....W.%K........|
     00001ef0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
     Here is the inode for the symbolic link of welcome.txt.

+    > JD: No...I don't see the symbolic link here...

     00001f00  b4 81 e8 03 22 00 00 00  f9 ca 61 53 f8 ca 61 53  |....".....aS..aS|
     00001f10  a7 86 60 53 00 00 00 00  e8 03 02 00 02 00 00 00  |..`S............|
     00001f20  00 00 00 00 00 00 00 00  35 00 00 00 00 00 00 00  |........5.......|